 Alan and his family moved to Italy in early 2017 for more adventures and, 18 months later returned to the UK to live in the West Yorkshire hills where he works part time in local food, writes, teaches meditation, walks and lives with his family.

 Alan likes to think that we can do it ourselves and with a little guidance it is possible for anyone to have a deeper experience of life, learn to guide themselves and stay open to beauty and the simple things in life.
 Through writing his blog and shadow integration work, Alan is always evolving his passion for communication, self-exploration and holding space for others.
-He has been doing mindfulness training with the Mindfulness Association for the past couple of years and has begun teaching an excellent 8 week Mindfulness Based Living Course.
+He has been doing mindfulness training with the Mindfulness Association for the past couple of years and now teaches the excellent 8 week Mindfulness Based Living Course.
 He has developed a passion for liberating the mind from oppressive thoughts and mind states and ideas through this brain training practice and will work on combining this with the naturally liberating elements of nature connection work in the coming years.

 Alan has played drums in bands for many years and enjoys getting involved in music projects.
-He is currently writing a book based on his 2016 journey which will be released through Irish publishing house Book Hub Publishing, in spring 2021.
+He is currently writing a book based on his 2016 journey which will be released through Irish publishing house Book Hub Publishing, in autumn 2021.
 The ripples of that journey still expand throughout his life.

 He regularly sleeps out in the hills in a bivvy bag, enjoying the connection and solace that brings, open to whatever comes.